Learn about actual and potential costs

 All buyers need to include a proposal duration suggesting when vendors are required to submit their proposal.

 All buyers need to include the date when proposals are due and when the award will be announced.

 All buyers should include any benchmark dates relevant to the project that suppliers will need to be aware of.

 All buyers should include the duration of the service contract.

 Evaluate major factors to mitigate risk

-Environmental planning service providers have faced little risk of input price shocks or discontinuity of services during the three years to 2018.
-Labor is suppliers’ primary input, and vendors have a relatively high level of control over labor costs because staff sizes can be scaled up or down in line...
+Environmental planning service providers have faced some risk of input price shocks or discontinuity of services during the three years to 2020.
+Labor is suppliers' primary input, and vendors have a relatively high level of control over labor costs because staff sizes can be scaled up or down in line...
 Subscribe to learn more.